Marek-Fewtrell/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 87: March 6th, 2017

+**Today's Progress**: Learnt a chunck of stuff in pythong from codecademy.

+**Thoughts**: Went through a lot, should have enough knowledge to do this game.
+Worked on it a slight bit, the world has been formed as well.
+A lot of work ahead still thought.

+**Link to work**: None.

 ### Day 86: March 5th, 2017

 **Today's Progress**: Went over python so I can make the text game in python.